 The adventures of the World’s Most Brilliant Scientist is a family-friendly old-style radio show that has been going since 2004.
 You can start way back at the beginning, more than 600 episodes ago, but it’s actually pretty easy to catch up after just a couple of more recent episodes.
 Part science program, part geography, part history lesson, we really enjoy dipping in and out of Dr Floyd’s story when we’re on road trips.
 [USA]

-A brand new podcast from the Short + Curly crew.
+A brand new podcast for tweens and teens from the Short + Curly crew.
 Fierce Girls promises to immerse us in “the brave, adventurous, and mighty girls and women of the world”.
 The first episodes have featured Jessica Watson, Louise Sauvage, and Nancy Wake, so I think we are in for a treat.

 If you’ve got younger kids ranging through to early-teens, Brains On is a good one.
 Everything a kid can possibly think to ask about science is covered by the entertaining adult and kid hosts and experts in the field.
 This NPR show has been going strong since 2012, so I’m guessing they are doing something very right.
 [USA]